casualwriter/powerpage/README.md

 a game of police-theft.

-I had longed for a web browser which has DB connectivity and OS accessibility, so that can coding JavaScript/html/css application like Electron.
+I had longed for a web browser which has DB connectivity and OS accessibility, so that can coding HTML/JavaScript application like Electron.

-Somehow, quite frustrated in many "installation" works, to setup development evnironment and deploy application.
+Somehow, quite frustrated in many "installation" works, to setup development environment and deploy application.
 It always goes wrong by unknown reasons and stuck into unknown situations.
 What I want is "copy-and-run" and "code-and-play" (i.e. no installation, no compile, no deployment).